warwickallen/algorithmic-pattern-generator/AS-BUILT.md

 ## Project Overview

-The Algorithmic Pattern Generator is a sophisticated web application that combines three classic algorithmic simulations: Conway's Game of Life, the Termite Algorithm, and Langton's Ant.
+The Algorithmic Pattern Generator is a sophisticated web application that combines classic algorithmic simulations: Conway's Game of Life, the Termite Algorithm, Langton's Ant, and Reaction–Diffusion (Gray–Scott).
 Built with vanilla JavaScript, it features a modular architecture, dynamic colour schemes, comprehensive testing, and performance optimisations.

 ## Architecture Overview